 The Authority recognizes as revenue grant monies received as reimbursement for costs incurred.
-Although the Authority's grant programs are being audited through June 30, 2016, in accordance with the provisions of the Single Audit Act of 1996, these programs are still subject to financial and compliance audits and resolution of previously identified questioned costs.
+Although the Authority's grant programs are being audited through June 30, 2017, in accordance with the provisions of the Single Audit Act of 1996 and the U.S. Office of Management and Budget Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principals, and Audit Requirements for Federal Awards, these programs are still subject to financial and compliance audits and resolution of previously identified questioned costs.
 The amount, if any, of expenditures which may be disallowed by the granting agencies cannot be determined at this time, although the Authority expects no such amounts.